SophieDeBenedetto/stream_chat/blog.md

 # ...
 ```

 Notice that the second element of each tuple in the `:inserts` collection is `0`.
-This tells LiveView to insert these items at the beginning of the stream on the page.
+This tells LiveView to insert these items at the _beginning_ of the stream on the page.
 When the page re-renders, it will display these five older messages in the correct order, at the top of the chat messages display.
 Here's what our feature looks like in action:

 ![](infinite-scrollback video)

-Now that we've built out our infinite scroll back feature and seen how streams work to prepend new data, we'll quickly build out our form for a new message, and use streams to append new messages to the end of the messages list.
+Now that we've built out our infinite scroll back feature and seen how streams work to prepend new data, we'll quickly build out the form for a new message, and use streams to append new messages to the _end_ of the messages list.

 ## Append a New Message with `stream_insert`